 V!VA Retirement Communities is one of the best choices because our Team Members strive to provide community living that goes above and beyond your expectations.
 We want our Community Members to feel comfortable and safe as they build new friendships and enjoy an active, safe, healthy life.

 If services are your major focus, we offer plenty.
 Some of our services include meal prepared by Red Seal chefs, fitness and recreational programs, amenities, and much more.
 You or your loved one can enjoy a relaxed, comfortable, and personal environment that provides privacy and the fun of socializing in a safe community.

 We pride ourselves on being one of the few strong and successful privately-owned and independent developers in the senior living field.
 But don’t take our word for it, visit one of our locations to see for yourself!
-We have six operating locations, including Barrhaven, Mississauga, Pickering, Thornhill Woods, Meadowlands in Ancaster, Waterside in Carleton Place, and new developments in Oakville and Whitby in construction.
+We have six operating locations, including Barrhaven, Mississauga, Pickering, Thornhill Woods, Meadowlands in Ancaster, and Waterside in Carleton Place, with two others under construction in Oakville and Whitby